PhilipDaniels/AutoZilla/README.md

 TODO
 ====
-- [ ] ModifiedKey: the VK issue - how to translate CA-; ?
 - [ ] Templates: replace variables via an event?
 - [ ] Templates: lots more built-in variables, see the issue in Github.
 - [ ] Create an "AUTOZILLA.ALL" variable for documentation purposes.